 Let Your Next Call Be to Us

 When you’re safe, comfortable, and ready to get addiction treatment for yourself or your loved one, call Recovery Unplugged.
 Our representatives are standing by 24-7 at 800 55-REHAB to help you find your way to recovery.
-We’re in-network with most major insurance companies and offer all levels of care.
-You don’t have to wait another second to regain peace of mind and mental health.
+We’re in-network with most major insurances and offer all levels of care.
+You don’t have to wait another second to start taking your peace of mind and mental health back.
 Contact Recovery Unplugged today.